billnunn/Assessment-1-Bill-Mo/README.md

 * 01
 * 02-Detecting_New_Attacks

-The HTML output of the Rmd files is included.
+The HTML output of the Rmd file is included.

 ## Requirements

-Requirements for the Rmd files are included within each script.
+Requirements for the Rmd file is in the script.

 Requirements for the Python _____ .